Details of access points, events and facilities on the River Wye.

 Access upstream of Hay Bridge

-- there’s no established legal right of navigation upstream of Hay Bridge
+- there is no confirmed legal right of navigation upstream of Hay Bridge

-- there’s an arrangement to share access and river use between anglers and paddlers; please refer to the Wye & Usk Foundation for further details
+- there are two arrangements to help facilitate shared access and river use between anglers and paddlers; please refer to the Wye & Usk Foundation website and the Canoe Wye website for further details

-- the upper Wye isn’t recommended for beginners, or boaters who don’t have considerable experience of white water
+- much of the upper Wye isn’t recommended for beginners, or boaters who don’t have considerable experience of white water; please read the available guides before paddling

 Access downstream of Hay Bridge

-- the public right of navigation doesn’t give a right of access to the river bank downstream of Hay Bridge, except in an emergency
+- the public right of navigation doesn’t give an absolute right of access to the river bank downstream of Hay Bridge, except in an emergency, or to prevent one

-- other than at accepted public sites, you should get permission from the owner of the riverbank before you launch or land your boat
+- other than at accepted public sites or where there is public access to the river bank, you should get permission from the owner of the riverbank/surrounding land before you launch or land your boat

-- you will need permission to camp or picnic on the banks or neighbouring fields
+- permission is needed to camp or picnic on the banks or neighbouring fields

 There may be river restrictions around each event.